MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether remote management of Windows Server Backup should be enabled.

 If `true`, corresponding ports are open and remote Windows Backup management will be available.
 If `false`, Windows Backup cannot be managed remotely.
+The script achieves this by enabling or disabling the [Windows Backup (RPC)](#windows-backup-rpc) firewall rule.

 ```yaml
 Type: Boolean